Takeshi Kaneshiro

-Takeshi Kaneshiro (金城 武, Kaneshiro Takeshi) is a Japanese-Taiwanese actor and singer.
-Beginning his career as a pop idol, he has since moved his focus towards the film industry, where he achieved both commercial success and critical acclaim.
-He has worked with directors throughout East Asia, including Wong Kar-wai (Chungking Express and Fallen Angels), Peter Chan (Perhaps Love, The Warlords, and Wuxia), Zhang Yimou (House of Flying Daggers) and John Woo (Red Cliff and The Crossing I and II).
-Kaneshiro is also well known in the gaming industry for being the model and voice for the samurai character, Samanosuke Akechi, in Capcom’s Onimusha video game series.
+Takeshi Kaneshiro (金城 武, Kaneshiro Takeshi) is a Japanese actor and singer based in Taiwan.
+Beginning his career as a pop idol, he has since moved his focus from music to film.
+Kaneshiro has worked with renowned directors throughout East Asia, including Wong Kar-wai (Chungking Express and Fallen Angels), Peter Chan (Perhaps Love, The Warlords, and Dragon), Zhang Yimou (House of Flying Daggers) and John Woo (Red Cliff and The Crossing I and II), resulting in collaborations that have achieved both commercial success and critical acclaim.
+Kaneshiro is also well known in the gaming industry for being the model and voice for the samurai character Samanosuke Akechi in Capcom's Onimusha video game series.

 Early life

 Kaneshiro was born in Taipei, Taiwan.
-His mother is from Taiwan and his father is from Okinawa, Japan.
+His mother is from Taiwan and his father is from Okinawa.
 He was born and raised in Taipei, but holds Japanese citizenship.